rashedul360/watch-vally-client-side/README.md

 ## if you are an admin you can make admin others with email

-## if new user registration successfully. the user created on firebase and also add others information on database (Signing up with Google will do the same thing)
+## if new user registration successfully. the user created on firebase and also add others information on database

 ## API is hosted via heroku